szhshp/NextJS-BlogTemplate-ProjectTitan/posts/Document-Main.md

 Github: [Project Titan](https://github.com/szhielelp/NextJS-BlogTemplate-ProjectTitan)

-1. Fork and STAR it, please.
+1. [Fork](https://github.com/szhielelp/NextJS-BlogTemplate-ProjectTitan) and STAR it, please.
-2. Go to [Vercel Official Site](https://vercel.com/), Login and click 'New Project'
+2. Go to [Vercel](https://vercel.com/), Login and click 'New Project'
 3. Import your forked repo
 4. Click `Continue` without any modification on configs.
 5. Finger crossed and wait it to deploy